On completion of the course, participants will:

 Assessment of the course will be based on three elements.

-Game design (30% of your final mark).
-Participants will create a simple scenario for a game (with or without dependency on digital technologies) directed towards the promotion of some specified learning outcome.
-The description of this game scenario will be a maximum of 2000 words +/- 10%.
+3. Playful design.
+Participants will design a game or game-informed playful activity (with or without dependency on digital technologies) directed towards the promotion of some specified learning outcome.
+The description and evaluation of this design will be a maximum of 2000 words.
+(50%)

 Participants will engage with the course through synchronous and asynchronous online activities, guided reading and personal research, and game play.